sgtcoolguy/axway-open-docs/content/en/docs/appc/Alloy_Framework/Alloy_Guide/Alloy_Test_Apps/Advanced/Dynamic_Styling.md

 Autostyle is necessary to take full advantage of the [addClass()](#!/api/Alloy.Controller-method-addClass), [removeClass()](#!/api/Alloy.Controller-method-removeClass), and [resetClass()](#!/api/Alloy.Controller-method-resetClass) methods to properly update the view as classes are removed and added.
 For a better demonstration of the benefits of enabling auto-styling, see the discussion above for [Adding and Removing TSS Classes](#adding-and-removing-tss-classes).

-There is a small performance overhead associated with enabling auto-styling on components, which is why autoStyle is not disabled for all components by default.
-You should use autoStyle only on elements that will actually use the ability to add/remove classes at runtime.
+{{% alert title="⚠️ Warning" color="primary" %}}There is a small performance overhead associated with enabling auto-styling on components, which is why autoStyle is not disabled for all components by default.
+You should use autoStyle only on elements that will actually use the ability to add/remove classes at runtime.{{% /alert %}}

 ## See also